healeycodes/nodots-lang/README.md

 A small programming language without any dots called **nodots**.
 There are two versions of this language; static types and a custom WebAssembly compiler (w/ type checking), and dynamic types with a tree-walk interpreter.
 Both use [Lark](https://lark-parser.readthedocs.io/en/latest/index.html) for parsing.

+Source files typically have the `.nd` file extension.

 <br>

 ## WebAssembly Compiler (static types)